borivojevic/borivojevic.github.com/_posts/2013-10-09-php-wrapper-library-for-rescuetime-api.markdown

 category: posts
 ---

-[RescueTime][] is one of my favorite productivity tools that helps me track how I spend my time as a freelancer and and optimize it to be more productive.
+[RescueTime][] is one of my favorite productivity tools that helps me track how I spend my time as a freelancer and take actions to be more productive.
 I've been using it for couple of months and I fell in love with it.
 It's a free product so I wanted to show some love back by open-sourcing PHP wrapper library for their API.

 At this point RescueTime API provides single endpoint to fetch detailed and complicated data.
 As a developer you'll have to understand basic RescueTime concepts like productivity , categories or activities.
 The data is read-only through the API.